The Self-Employed Income Support Scheme

 How to Access it

 You should not contact HMRC now.
 HMRC will use existing information to check potential eligibility and invite applications once the scheme is operational.
 HMRC will then pay the grant directly to eligible claimants’ bank account.
-If you are eligible for the 4th grant If you are eligible, HMRC will contact you in mid-April to give you a personal claim date.
-This will be the date that you can make your claim from.
+If you are eligible for the 4th grant HMRC will contact you to give you a personal claim date.

-The 4th grant should be available from mid April.
+The 4th grant online service is now open.
 The 5th grant will be available from end of July.
 The amount you receive of the 5th grant will be determined by how much your turnover has been reduced in the year April 2020 to April 2021.

 Further information on how to access these schemes can be found here.